 Managing Your Money

-An important piece of your financial picture is how much money you are setting aside for retirement.
-Contact a Farm Bureau financial advisor to discuss your retirement goals and make for a plan.
+An important piece of your financial picture is understanding the money you’re bringing in.
+This can affect how you do your taxes, how you budget and how much money you are setting aside for retirement.
+Contact a Farm Bureau financial advisor to discuss your financial goals and decide what’s right for you.